Table of Contents

 It’s almost absurd the polarity between the shiny human anthill of Las Vegas and the wilderness of the Red Rock National Conservation Area (aka Red Rocks).
 In the former, you’ll find flashing neon lights and 24-hour entertainment; just 20 miles away, you’ll find serenity among the rocks and climbing for all types.

 Endless walls of red-striped sandstone rising from the Nevada desert are home to thousands of routes and boulders.
+You’ll discover a lifetime’s worth of climbing in Red Rock.
 From single-pitches to 2000-foot-tall multi-pitches, from bouldering to sport and trad climbing, Red Rock has it all.
 Combined with the dry, sunny Nevada weather and the amenities of the nearby metropolis, the place is hard to beat.
 It does not come as a surprise that many of the best climbers in the US chose to live in Las Vegas.

 A great spot for beginner and indoor climbers

 It is not only the quantity of the climbs in Red Rock, but the quality of them is notably remarkable.
 I find the perfect Aztec sandstone of Red Rock to be a gift to climbers.
 The “impossible” granite of Yosemite inevitably drives me nuts on occasion, and sketchy Dolomitic rock has given me a “what on Earth I’m doing here” moment more than once.
 But the abundance of nice in-cut holds at Red Rock is always a pleasure to climb on.
 There always seems to be a hand or foothold right where you need it.
 It’s definitely something to appreciate if you are a beginner or climb mostly indoors.